pittcsc/pittcswiki/src/guides/academics/minors/stats.md

 These courses are typically offered in order with STAT 1261 in the fall and STAT 1361 in the spring.
 STAT 1261 is basically just an introduction to R, tidyverse, and Edward Tufte's principles behind making visualizations with just a touch of machine learning.
 This course will get you very comfortable with manipulating data in R and creating really nice visualizations of your data in no time.
 In my personal view, R is a beast at doing all things data (seriously I rather do data manipulation and visualization in R over Python any day).
 This is mostly thanks to Hadley Wickham, this course is basically learning how to use all the tools he made.

-Then next course is probably one of the most eye opening, well taught, and amazing statistics course the exist at Pitt.
-STAT 1361 will get your into the world of all the different models, resampling methods, random forests, etc. The homework for this class is time intensive but worth every moment as it really gets you understanding how the models work and how to use them.
+Then next course is probably one of the most eye opening, well taught, and amazing statistics course that exist at Pitt.
+STAT 1361 will get your into the world of all the different types of models, resampling methods, random forests, etc. The homework for this class is time intensive but worth every moment as it really gets you understanding how the models work and how to use them.
 You'll also be introduced to a fundamental concept of all models, the bias-varience trade-off.
 This class will basically check off the part of any data science job app. talking about have you had experince with linear regressions, LDA, PCA (kind of), random forests, etc. And a plus to it all the lecturer who teaches it, Lucas Mentch, is an amazing lecturer.
 During his lecturers he will make sure you understand the main concept of what's being taught, and even ask questions to the students in a way where it's ok to be wrong because he will guide you to the right direction.

 And that's two classes done.
-The third is a little bit up to you but I highly recommend taking Applied Nonparametric Statistics.
-The reason is because nonparametric statistics is essentially a bunch of different statistical tests and methods that avoid making assumption about the data (specifically that the data is normal).

-### The Applied Statistcs Path

-If you are just in it for the love of statistics, then simply take any of the 12XX and 13XX courses that peak your interest.
-Though do be in mind some classes don't always appear every year, and some almost always have just one section available.
+The third is a little bit up to you, but look around at which courses catch your eye.

 ### The Theoretical Path